 Really got to thank my main sponsors Reliance Mechanical Services and Engine Master Australia !!
 I am so privileged they are on board and helping me live the dream.
 Mac Taylor, he comes racing and always helping out, plenty of other businesses here in Albury Wodonga to mention that help out too at the drop of a hat, Websters Dyno and Performance, Status Customs, Kwik Stickers, Quinlans Auto, Rapid Performance, Border Oils.
 A discount here, advice there, always appreciated and never unnoticed.

-I drive a Falcon ute, AU with BA upgrade for the last 12 years.
+I drive a ute - AU with BA upgrade for the last 12 years.
 The series winning car back in the day driven by Damien ICE White.
 Now it’s a 650 HP with 800 NM monster running on slicks.
-This car teachers you how to driver and takes not prisoners.
-The cars weight is 1800 hundred kg so its heavy beast even with good brakes it takes time to pull her up.
-Still running on leaf springs... got to love that.
+This car teaches you how to drive and takes no prisoners.
+The car’s weight is 1800 kg so it’s a heavy beast.
+Even with good brakes it takes time to pull her up.
+Still running on leaf springs, got to love that.
 Driving the ute, it’s all about throttle control which I love.

-My father was a Motorsport head, so as his son I just follow my father’s passion.
-I remember doing 200kph back in 1984 in dad's M series 528i across Breeza NSW.
+My father was a Motorsport head so as the son I just followed his passion.
+I remember doing 200kms per hour back in 1984 in Dad’s M series 528i across Breeza, NSW.
 Back then that was quick.
-My HSV Coupe which I take out on weekends keeps my passion alive weekly, with 600 HP she is pokey with the Jenvey 8 throttle bodies.
+My HSV Coupe, which I take out on weekends, keeps my passion alive weekly.
+With 600 HP she is pokey with the Jenvey 8 throttle bodies.